snowkit/snow/snow/md/guide/native-layer.md

 If something has been changed in the native layer, chances are the code will need to be rebuilt.
 To do this is very simple, you use flow.

-Switch to your snow repository folder and run one the following commands depending on what platform you'd like to build for:
+Switch to your snow repository folder and run one of the following commands depending on what platform you'd like to build for:

 **Win/Mac 32-bit:**
 ```